 What is open data?

-Open data is information that is available for anyone to use, for any purpose, at no cost.
+Open data is data that is made available by organisations, businesses and individuals for anyone to access, use and share.
 Our Open Data FAQ has more information about open data.

 What are the Open Data Institute’s aims?